AR-Rui-Aly/AR-Rui-Aly/README.md

 </div>

 <br>
-- 🌱 I’m a frontend  React + Typescript developer,continously building my skills, any opportunity to help me grow is welcome.
+- 🌱 I’m a programmer, aspiring Cybersecurity Professional with continously eveolving interest in IT and I love challenges and learning.